 This means removing debris such as tree branches and dry weeds, mildew, molds, mosses, and lichen on the roofs.

 Various cleaning products or commercial cleaning services will do.
-Have your roof regularly clean at least maybe once a year is enough.
+Having your roof regularly clean at least maybe once a year is enough.
 Professional cleaning can discover issues like holes or missing shingles before they will cause any severe damage.

 This means maintaining the exterior and interior surfaces, patching, and finishing touch.
 It also includes revising the look of the facility’s exterior and interior with a fresh coat of paint.